AdobeDocs/experience-platform.en/help/destinations/ui/export-datasets.md

 * Set a start date and an end date, as well as an export cadence for your dataset exports.
 * Configure if the exported dataset files should export the complete membership of the dataset or just incremental changes to the membership on each export occurrence.
 * Customize the folder path in your storage location where datasets should be exported.
-Read more about how to [edit the folder path](#edit-folder-path).
+Read more about how to [edit the export folder path](#edit-folder-path).

 Use the **[!UICONTROL Edit schedule]** control on the page to edit the export cadence of exports, as well as to select whether to export full or incremental files.